gchq/stroom-docs/content/en/docs/proxy/Stroom-7-Proxy-Installation.md

 - connection details to the stroom server
 - the locations of the proxy server log files
-- the directory on the proxy server, where data files will be stored prior to forwarding onot stroom
+- the directory on the proxy server, where data files will be stored prior to forwarding onto stroom
 - the location of the PKI Java keystore (jks) files

 The log file locations are changed to be relative to where stroom is started i.e. `~stroomuser/stroom-proxy/logs/…`..